abuseofnotation/abuseofnotation.github.io/scratchpads/misc.md

 ---
 I am getting weary people's almost religious devotion to simplicity and briefness.
 "Use simpler language" "Can't you say the same thing in fewer words?"
 Well, if I say it with fewer and simpler words, it won't be the same thing, would it?
 What if I am crazy and I believe that all that matters?
 If the practice of summing human knowledge into short and accessible sentences worked, then everyone today would be brainiacs.
 And you are free to decide on your own to what extend that is true

+Advice to my 20-year-old-self
+---

+This is the only thing that I wish I could give to my 20 year-old self: you deserve respect not because you are smart/good at stuff etc., you deserve respect because you are a human being and you are doing your best to be a good person.

 Impressing others
 ---
 Don't try to impress others - they don't care.